shishpt/shishpt/README.md

 ###  Hi I am Shishir
 #### I am a tech enthusiast and a full-stack developer in training
 I am currently studying Web-Development at the Reykjavik Acacemy of Web Development.
 I have a strong passion for technology and open source.
-My goal is to provide open source solutions as a freelance full-stack developer.

 Skills: HTML / CSS/ JS / Bash